wcolding/SWR_AP_Client/README.md

 4. Click `Log In`.
 If all goes well you should see "Connected to AP" and a seed number in the upper right hand corner of the game

 #### Note for Steam Deck/Proton/Wine users:
 You will need to run the Windows copy of the game with a DLL override in order for the mod to load.
 You can add `WINEDLLOVERRIDES="dinput=n,b" %command%` to the launch options in the game properties in Steam to do this.
-If using `dsound`, put that instead.
+If using `dsound`, put that instead. **As of client version 0.7.0 you may also need to install `vcrun2022` using Protontricks/Winetricks.**

 ### Anything else I should know?
 * You need to create a new profile for each new seed you play